 1 year full-time

-A 2:1 honours degree in electronic and electrical engineering, physics, maths or other branches of engineering involving significant mathematical competence from a UK university.
+A 2:1 honours degree in electronic and electrical engineering, physics, maths and other branches of engineering involving significant mathematical competence.

 If you have a 2:2 or equivalent, or industry experience, we’ll give your application individual consideration.